Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/_index.md

-{
+---
     "title": "Transfer CFT: Install, update, upgrade or migrate", "linkTitle": "Installation (allOS)",
     "weight": "60"
+---
-}The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your {{< TransferCFT/axwayvariablesComponentShortName  >}}, and includes the following information:
+The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your {{< TransferCFT/axwayvariablesComponentShortName  >}}, and includes the following information:

 - How to prepare for installation
 - How to install